 How we collect data

-Friends House (London) Hospitality Ltd. collects personal data through:
+Friends House (London) Hospitality Ltd. and Quiet Company collect personal data through:

 - Booking enquiry forms